Risdon Cove: 19th century

-His contemporaries had believed the approach to be a potential attack by a group of aboriginals that greatly outnumbered the colonists in the area, and spoke of "an attack the natives made", their "hostile Appearance", and "that their design was to attack us".

-A macabre postscript to the story was an allegation that the bones of some of the Aboriginal people were shipped to Sydney in two casks.
-There is no documentary evidence of this or of a massacre.

 20th century

 The site at Risdon Cove was farmed until 1946.
 By the 150th anniversary celebrations (September 1954) land had been acquired by the State Government to add to the reserve.
 Angela McGowan excavated the site in 1978-80.

 The hand-over of the Risdon Cove site, which includes the Bowen Memorial, was part of the Aboriginal Lands Act 1995.
 The transfer occurred on 11 December 1995, and since then Aboriginal Tasmanians have maintained and developed the site as a cultural and an educational facility.